 • While prawns are cooking, roughly chop semi-dried tomatoes.
 Slice brown onion into thin wedges (see ingredients). • Return frying pan to medium-high heat with a drizzle of olive oil. • Cook onion until slightly tender, 3-4 minutes.
 Add semi-dried tomatoes and tomato & herb seasoning and cook, until fragrant, 1 minute. • Stir in light cooking cream and the reserved pasta water and simmer, until slightly reduced 1-2 minutes. • Add baby spinach leaves, cooked penne and return prawns to pan, tossing to combine, 1 minute.
 Season generously with salt and pepper.

-• Divide creamy herb prawn penne between bowls.
+• Divide creamy herb prawn pennebetween bowls and sprinkle with Parmesan cheese to garnish.
 Enjoy!